AndrewMcg2309/SpaceBattle/README.md

 #### Behaviours
 - Swarm behaviour of all the enemy ships
 #### Display
-- All the enmy ships move down toawrds ship in swarm-like movements
+- All the enemy ships move down towards ship in swarm-like movements

 ### Scene 6
 #### Camera
-- Camera moves slowely
+- Camera moves slowly
 #### Behaviours
-- Turrets firing using particle systems
+- Turret’s firing using particle systems
 #### Display
 - Turrets firing at a high rate